United States Environmental Protection Agency: 1970s

 In its first year, the EPA had a budget of $1.4 billion and 5,800 employees.
 At its start, the EPA was primarily a technical assistance agency that set goals and standards.
 Soon, new acts and amendments passed by Congress gave the agency its regulatory authority.
 A major expansion of the Clean Air Act was approved in December 1970.

 EPA staff recall that in the early days there was "an enormous sense of purpose and excitement" and the expectation that "there was this agency which was going to do something about a problem that clearly was on the minds of a lot of people in this country," leading to tens of thousands of resumes from those eager to participate in the mighty effort to clean up America's environment.

 When EPA first began operation, members of the private sector felt strongly that the environmental protection movement was a passing fad.
 Ruckelshaus stated that he felt pressure to show a public which was deeply skeptical about government's effectiveness, that EPA could respond effectively to widespread concerns about pollution.

-The burning Cuyahoga River in 1969 had led to a national outcry.
-In December 1970 a federal grand jury investigation led by U.S. Attorney Robert W. Jones began, of water pollution allegedly being caused by about 12 companies in northeastern Ohio.
-It was the first grand jury investigation of water pollution in the area.
-The attorney general of the United States, John N. Mitchell, held a press conference on December 18, 1970, referencing new pollution control litigation, with particular reference to work with the new Environmental Protection Agency, and announcing the filing of a lawsuit that morning against the Jones and Laughlin Steel Corporation for discharging substantial quantities of cyanide into the Cuyahoga River near Cleveland.
-Jones filed the misdemeanor charges in District Court, alleging violations of the Rivers and Harbors Act of 1899.